 - If you don’t have honey, maple syrup can be used in the dressing.

-If you like this one, check out these other healthy lunch recipes:
+If you love sweet potatoes like me, be sure to check out these recipes:

-If you make this Mediterranean Chopped Salad with Roasted Red Pepper Dressing, and I hope you do, please leave me a comment here and rate the recipe.
+If you make this Roasted Sweet Potato and Kale Salad with Spicy Cashew Herb Dressing, and I hope you do, please leave me a comment here and rate the recipe.
 Your feedback means a lot to me!
 You can also post to Instagram and tag me so I can share your creations!